-closed drawers."

 In a herdic the other day a manly little fellow got up from his seat by the door and moved down to the other end to make place for a one-legged gentleman whose crutch would have made havoc of dainty dresses.
 "Thank you, my son," said the old fellow.
 "You have a good mother."
 "Best ever was," was the smiling response of the little fellow, as he raised his hat and then took the fare to put in the box.
 That was a boy in a thousand, and his stockings were darned at the knee and the hem let out of his short knee-pants, so that riches had nothing to do with it.
-One must think sometimes, when riding in public conveyances, that 'good mothers" are a scarce article, or "better boys," boys with improved manners, would be more frequently met with .-- Washington Star.

-Exercise the Best Cosmetic.
+One must think sometimes, when riding in public conveyances, that "good mothers" are a scarce article, or "better boys," boys with improved manners, would be more frequently met with .-- Washington Star.
+Exercise the Best Cosmerie.
 Pink cheeks are much better obtained with exercise than with cosmetics.
-If a girl does not wish to appear at the breakfast table with a pale, sallow face she should go out into the fresh morning air and take a short, brisk walk, Rouge will supply this pinkness, but the morning sun has a cruel way of showing up the effects of rouge.
+If a girl does not wish to appear at the breakfast table with a pale, sallow face she should go out into the fresh morning air and take a short, brisk wait, Rouge will supply this pinkness, but the morning sun has a cruel way of showing up the effects of rouge.
 Sunlight is a splendid cosmetic.
 Seek the sunlight is the advice of all present-day hygienists.
 Patients on the sunny side of the hospital ward recover soonest.
-The woman who always walks on the sunny side of the street outlives her shadeseeking sister by ten years.
-Sleep in all day.
+The woman who always walks on the sunny side of the street outlives her shade seeking sister by ten years.
+Sleep in rooms where the sun has shed his ray all day.
 A "Tallow Diplomat."
-An Englishman and an American girl at a state ball were talking over seme of the people present when the former said: "That is Lord B. who has just passed.
-Have you met him?"
-If in the enjoyment of good health, vowed if ever vengeance lay in my way minute.
-Do you think there would be "Yes." was the answer, "and I thought and the system is regular, laxatives or I would take it.
-Then she said with any peace for you as his wife?
-I tell him extremely dull."
-"You surprise stern calmness, 'O. I can see now how you you would be wretched yourself, me.
-He is one of the most brilliant her eye burned, smothering the fierce and drag him with you into the gulf of lights of our service."
+An Englishman and an American girl at a state ball were talking over some of the people present when the former said: "That is Lord B. who has just passed.
+Have you met hin?"
+"Yes," was the answer, "and I thought him extremely dull."
+"You surprise me.
+He is one of the most brilliant lights of our service."
 "Really?" returned the American girl.
-"Then it "It was a new thought, and it went is my turn to be surprised.
-His light "'Annabel,' said she, 'it lies in your home to my heart like a poisoned ar- flickered so when he talked with me own grasp now-the complete triumph row.
-I writhed there upon the floor in that I set him down as one of your OMAHA STOVE REPAIR WORKS as costly by being appliqued with lac designs.
-Stove Repairs for any kind of store made Cascarets stimulate liver, kidneys and | 1207 DOUGLAS ST., OMAHA, NEB. bowels.
-Never sicken, weaken or gripe.
-Men's clothes often look slouchy but they Kerosene is good for keeping bright any wood varnished in oil.
-0
+"Then it is my turn to be surprised.
+His light Dr. Kay's Lung Balr Daim O The pleasantest, safest and most efficient remedy known for every kind O of cough, lagrippe, influenza, etc. Safe for all upen.
+Does not hisken or disagree with the stomach.
+The formula has been used very ex-tensively by the most noted physicians in the hospitals of London.
+Paris and New York with the very best of success.
+Sold by draggists or sent by mail for 25cts.
+Send address for very valuable free blocklet.
+DR. B. J. KAY MEDICAL (a., Omaba, Net